RedAnne0not0/cisco-scripts/README.md

 ## Overview

-This script connects to Cisco switches and routers via serial console and automatically executes a comprehensive set of diagnostic and informational commands to document the device's current state.
+This script connects to select Cisco switches and routers via serial console and automatically executes a comprehensive set of diagnostic and informational commands to document the device's current state.
 It's designed for lab environments and production intake processes where you need to systematically document multiple devices.
+This script currently is designed for the initial intake of equipment that has been unboxed and powered up on a bench, not racked and cabled.
+Therefore, many initial commands for equipment on a network are not included.

 ## Features